A Lot or a Little?

 Products & Purchases

 Movie is based on a popular video game series.
 One scene prominently features a UPS delivery truck.
 Character drinks Pepsi while working at his computer.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

 More like a video game than a movie, Tomb Raider has some great action sequences and the ever-watchable Angelina Jolie.
 What it does not have is much of a plot, interesting characters, or a reason to care about the outcome.
-A clumsy salute to Raiders of the Lost Ark is just a reminder of how much better that movie is.
-At least when you are playing the game you have points to keep you going.
+A clumsy salute to Raiders of the Lost Ark is only a reminder of how much better that movie is.
+At least when you're playing the game, you have points to keep you going.
 This movie sags whenever the action stops.

 The action sequences are fine for the most part.
 Jolie has the kickboxing skills and the acting chops to deliver what people who go to this movie want to see, but the screenwriter and director let her down when it comes to the boringly generic bad guys and the missing-father motivation.
-I guess it is too much to expect the people behind this kind of movie to attempt to create a real character or know very much about women, but even by those standards, this movie gets it so wrong that it interferes with our connection to Lara.
-She is so tough that she shrugs off the near destruction of her home, but she is willing to risk her live to save a man who has done nothing but betray her.
-She always looks a little relieved when she gets a chance to fight, and we agree with her.
+Maybe it's too much to expect the people behind this kind of movie to attempt to create a real character or know very much about women, but even by those standards, this movie gets it so wrong that it interferes with our connection to Lara.
+She's so tough that she shrugs off the near destruction of her home, but she's willing to risk her life to save a man who has done nothing but betray her.
+She always looks a little relieved when she gets a chance to fight, and we feel the same.